mmaquer2/Python-Arena-Game/README.md

-# 2d Zelda-like arena game with randomly assinged NPC AI personalities and behavior
+# 2d Zelda-like arena game with assinged NPC AI personalities

 [Image]

 ## Description:
 - This served as a final Project for CS5150 (Game AI) at Northeastern University, Spring 2022.
 The project is a 2d arena fighting game with action rpg mechanics.
 The game contains 3 NPC characters and one human player.
-Each is randomly assigned a weapon and stats, and is placed in the map all to fight each other until a single victor emerges.
+Each is randomly assigned a weapon, and is placed in the map all to fight each other until a single victor emerges.

 - **Note** This program will only work on a windows system due to file path constraints, I have not yet transferred the code to a common file path system

 ## CPU AI Behavior:

-- Randomly Selected Personalities:
-    - The behavior and strategy of the AI is selected at random from a collection of different prebuilt strategies and actions.

-- Possible AI Strategies and Personalities:
-    - bersek mode, enemy will find the nearest target lock and and might until destoryed and victory is reached
-    - ambush, wait for enemies to enter a specific radius of the CPU and attack
-    - patrol area, wander around a set path with waypoints, and attack units when they are found
-    - flee and hide, avoid being attacked at all costs, will use block a lot.
+    - The CPU AI are given each a different personality to drive their behaviour during the game.
+    - CPU A, balenced, cpu A will wander around the map and attempt to look for an enemy to attack, and will lock onto a character within its viewable range, then attempt to attack
+    - CPU B, aggressive, cpu b will immediately lock onto the neartest character then attack until it wins or is defeated.
+    - CPU C, timid, cpu c will hide and attempt to "ambush" players when they walk into a range near the character

     - Pathfinding:
         - Pathfinding was implemented using the python core libraries

 ## Setup and Settings
 - Download the source directory onto your machine